GoogleChrome/web.dev/src/site/content/en/secure/cross-origin-isolation-guide/index.md

-If you want to enable cross-origin isolation but are blocked by these challenges, we recommend [registering for an origin trial](https://developer.chrome.com/blog/enabling-shared-array-buffer/#origin-trial) and wait until the new modes are available.
+If you want to enable cross-origin isolation but are blocked by these challenges, we recommend [registering for an origin trial](https://developer.chrome.com/blog/enabling-shared-array-buffer/#origin-trial) and waiting until the new modes are available.
 We are not planning to terminate the origin trial until these new modes are available.

 {% endAside %}